 “One of the finest little hostelries in the state is the new Thurmond Hotel…There are 35 rooms with seven bathrooms.
 The building is heated by steam and lighted with 400 electric lights…Nearly every room is filled every night.”
 Fayette Journal January 23, 1902.

 Credits.
-This page was last revised on November 28, 2016.
-This page originally submitted on November 27, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 116 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on November 27, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on January 14, 2021.
+It was originally submitted on November 27, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 171 times since then and 14 times this year.
+Last updated on January 14, 2021, by TeamOHE of Wauseon, Ohio.
+Photos: 1, 2, 3, 4, 5, 6. submitted on November 27, 2016, by Don Morfe of Baltimore, Maryland. • Devry Becker Jones was the editor who published this page.